scakc/ConvBonsai-Tree/README.md

 Modified the current bonsai model to include convolutional layers which further decreases the model size increases CNNs explainability and increamental learning can be done.

 Link to Comparison of different other models and report by our group on this model : https://github.com/yadavdeepak95/Pocket-ML

+A recent Publication following this method is : https://arxiv.org/pdf/1904.08249.pdf